F1 2019 (video game): Reception

 F1 2019 was well received.
 Critics praised the inclusion of Formula 2, the game's physical handling, and Career Mode.

 GameSpot said that "the Formula 2 cars are superb to handle, and the new additions to career mode, like driver swaps, add some much-needed drama and excitement that real Formula 1 has been missing for some time now".
 Game Revolution praised the game's content and called the Career Mode a "genuinely thrilling highlight".
 IGN said that "it definitely doesn't always seem like a new game".

 The game got to number 2 in the UK sales chart, behind Crash Team Racing Nitro-Fueled.
 It reached number 7 in Australia.

-F1 2019 and all other F1 games before it were taken off the Steam, PlayStation, and Xbox Stores in April 2022.
+F1 2019 and all other previous F1 games were taken off the Steam, PlayStation, and Xbox Stores in April 2022.